Domestic Violence Attorney in Toms River

 What Acts Are Classified as Domestic Violence?

 Any instance of domestic violence, no matter how small or insignificant seeming is never deserved, and it is often never expected.
 In fact, individuals may have a hard time identifying abuse even when it is happening to them.
-This is relatively common and at Stolfe Zeigler Family Law Group, we believe that identifying abuse is the first step toward taking legal action.
+This is relatively common and at Stolfe Zeigler New Jersey Divorce Group, we believe that identifying abuse is the first step toward taking legal action.

 According to the New Jersey Prevention of Domestic Violence Act, there are a number of situations that qualify for temporary or final restraining order.